Floer theory for the variation operator of an isolated singularity: Introduction

 which is a non-degenerate bilinear form defined as the linking number of cycles, may be understood in terms of the Poincare-Lefschetz duality of $H_{n-1}(M,\partial M)$ and $H_{n-1}(M)$ via the variation operator.
 We refer readers to the book \cite{AGV2} for more details.

 We first construct a symplectic analogue $\mathcal V$, called {\em variation}, as an operator on Lagrangians.
-We also construct a cohomology theory denoted as $HF^*_\rho(L_1, L_2)$, called {\em monodromy Lagrangian Floer cohomology}, which categorifies classical theorems involving Seifert form, intersection pairing, and variation operator.
+We also construct a cohomology theory denoted by $HF^*_\rho(L_1, L_2)$, called {\em monodromy Lagrangian Floer cohomology}, which categorifies classical theorems involving the Seifert form, the intersection pairing, and the variation operator.

-Before we explain our results, let us briefly give historical background on symplectic study of singularities.
-Arnold \cite{Ar} observed that for the complex Morse singularity, its monodromy is a generalized Dehn twist, which can be defined as a symplectic diffeomorphism.
+Before we explain our results, let us briefly give some historical background on symplectic study of singularities.
+Arnold \cite{Ar} observed that for a complex Morse singularity, its monodromy is a generalized Dehn twist, which can be defined as a symplectomorphism.
 Seidel systematically developed a symplectic version of Picard Lefschetz theory of a singularity \cite{SVM}, \cite{Sei01}, \cite{Seilong}, \cite{S08}, and it has been one of the most influential constructions in symplectic topology, mirror symmetry, and related fields.

-Given a singularity $f$, one may perturb it to have a complex Morse function $\tilde{f}$.
-Then by choosing a generic regular value, and by choosing a collection of embedded paths from the chosen generic value to critical values, symplectic parallel transports define a distinguished collection of Lagrangian vanishing cycles.
+Given a singularity $f$, one may perturb it to a complex Morse function $\tilde{f}$.
+Then by choosing a generic regular value and a collection of embedded paths from the chosen generic value to critical values, symplectic parallel transports define a distinguished collection of Lagrangian vanishing cycles.
 The directed Fukaya category of such vanishing cycles, or rather its derived version, is called {\em Fukaya-Seidel} category of $f$.
 It is independent of Morsifications, choices of regular value and embedded paths, and various choices made in the construction.
-This category turned out to be a mirror of the derived category of coherent sheaves on Fano manifold or graded matrix factorization category of Landau-Ginzburg model.
-See Futaki-Ueda\cite{FU09}, Ebeling-Takahashi \cite{ET}, Lekili-Ueda\cite{LU20}, Harbermann-Smith\cite{HS19}, Polishchuk-Varolgunes \cite{PoUm}, and the references therein for computation of Fukaya-Seidel category and associated mirror correspondences.
+This category turned out to be a mirror of the derived category of coherent sheaves on a Fano manifold or a graded matrix factorization category of Landau-Ginzburg model.
+See Futaki-Ueda\cite{FU09}, Ebeling-Takahashi \cite{ET}, Lekili-Ueda\cite{LU20}, Harbermann-Smith\cite{HS19}, Polishchuk-Varolgunes \cite{PoUm}, and the references therein for computation of the Fukaya-Seidel category and associated mirror correspondences.